Main Directorate for Drugs Control: History

 In early 1992, the Bureau for the Control of Illegal Drug Trafficking of the Ministry of Internal Affairs merged with the First Department of the Directorate for Combating Drug Addiction and Crimes against Foreign Citizens of the Criminal Investigation Department of the Ministry of Internal Affairs of the Russian Soviet Federative Socialist Republic, which dealt with the drug problem within Russia.
 On the basis of these two organizational structures, the Directorate for Illegal Drug Trafficking of the Ministry of Internal Affairs of Russia (UNON) is being formed.
 Over the years of its existence, UNON was the main body that counteracted the spread of drugs in Russia and the criminal prosecution of persons who sell drugs and involve new victims in drug addiction – in other words, the drug mafia.
 UNON performed many successful operations, with thousands of drug dealers being arrested and prosecuted.
 UNON existed for 12 years and during this period there was significant change in both the fight against drug trafficking and in Russian realities.

 By the fall of 2002, the need for reforms of UNON was ripe with calls for a new structure, with broader powers, capable of more effectively countering the increase in the drug threat, including in the information sphere.
 In November 2002, the State Committee for Counteracting Illegal Trafficking in Narcotic Drugs and Psychotropic Substances (Gosnarkontrol) was established under the Ministry of Internal Affairs.
 But six months later, it became clear that the importance of the problem required the creation of an independent department.
 By the decree of the President of Russia Vladimir Putin, on 1 July 2003, the State Committee of the Russian Federation was established to control the circulation of narcotic drugs and psychotropic substances.
 Gosnarkontrol was involved in management in all areas, one way or another related to drugs, with their legal or illegal circulation.
 On 9 March 2004, the President of Russia signed Decree No. 314 "On the System and Structure of Federal Executive Bodies" in accordance with which the State Drug Control Service of Russia was renamed the Federal Service of the Russian Federation for the Control of Drug Trafficking (FSKN of Russia), which became one of the most powerful federal services in Russia.
 However, during its existence, the Federal Drug Control Service was met with strong criticism from the Federal Security Service and the Ministry of Internal Affairs for their poor efficiency, and a structural reform was again needed.

-On 5 April 2016, the President Putin signed Decree No. 156 abolishing the Federal Drug Control Service and transferring its functions to the Ministry of Internal Affairs of Russia.
+On 5 April 2016, President Putin signed Decree No. 156 abolishing the Federal Drug Control Service and transferring its functions to the Ministry of Internal Affairs of Russia.
 Since April 2016, the functions of the Federal Drug Control Service of Russia have been performed by the Main Directorate for Drug Control of the Ministry of Internal Affairs of the Russian Federation.
 On 13 April 2016, Lieutenant General of Police Andrei Ivanovich Khrapov was appointed Chief of the Main Directorate.